-Albany Township Historical Society’s mission is to collect historical artifacts and documents, to preserve historical landmarks, to provide opportunities for education and research, and to preserve the Pennsylvania German language, and other local dialects, and finally, to preserve the culture of the past, present and future.
+The mission of the Albany Township Historical Society is to collect historical artifacts and documents, to preserve historical landmarks, to provide opportunities for education and research, and to preserve the Pennsylvania German language, and other local dialects, and finally, to preserve the culture of the past, present and future.

 Albany Township is located in the northern corner of Berks County, Pennsylvania.
-The township was established sometime between 1739 and 1752.
+The township was established between 1732 and 1752.
 The early settlers came from the German Palatinate, Switzerland, and an area known as “Allemaengel.”
-The blue Mountain chain borders the township to the north with the Pinnacle being the highest peak in Albany Township.
+The Blue Mountain chain borders the township to the north with the Pinnacle being the highest peak in Albany Township.

 Nearby attractions are Hawk Mountain Sanctuary, the Appalachian Trail, WK&S Railroad and the Kempton Community Center.

 1733 land grant from the Penn brothers.
 Landmarks and buildings in Trexler include the three arch stone bridge built in 1841, a Georgian influenced log house circa 1790, a grain & feed warehouse built in 1917, a general store & post office and three other late Victorian homes.